fperez/fperez.org-src/research/attic.rst

 and ideas in the lattice QCD field, so hopefully it may be of use to students entering this domain):

+.. admonition:: Thesis

    F. Pérez, `Instanton Correlations in the Finite Temperature QCD Vacuum`__, Ph.D. dissertation, Department of Physics, University of Colorado at Boulder, 2002.

-__ /papers/thesis_fperez.pdf
+__ ../papers/thesis_fperez.pdf

 .. _Anna Hasenfratz: http://www-hep.colorado.edu/~anna